ohbm/ossig/content/elections/index.md

 # Make a difference: join the OS SIG Committee!

-Nominations for the OHBM Open Science Special Interest Group (OS SIG) committee for OHBM 2024 will open in June 2023.
-Stay tuned!
+**Nominations for the OHBM Open Science Special Interest Group (OS SIG) committee for OHBM 2024 are OPEN!!!**

 The open-science movement is one of the best things happening in neuroscience.
 Hackathons, open-science room, new tools and methods, reproducibility and reliability, open access and inclusivity: the OS SIG is the place where it’s all happening!